HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/04-runtime_inclusion/02-hands_on.md

   ```

   :::note
-  Even if a one-liner, this step is the most important one; if missing, you would be able to build the project but in the end your pallet would remain unused.
+  Even if a one-liner, this step is the most important one.
+If missing, you would be able to build the project but in the end your pallet would remain unused.
   :::
-- For including your pallet in the runtime benchmarks you need to add the definition `[pallet_foo_verifier, FooVerifierBench::<Runtime>]` at the end of the macro `define_benchmarks!` within module `benches`, then add the renaming `use pallet_foo_verifier::benchmarking::Pallet as FooVerifierBench;` to both `benchmark_metadata` and `dispatch_benchmark` functions.
+- To include your pallet in the runtime benchmarks you need to add the definition `[pallet_foo_verifier, FooVerifierBench::<Runtime>]` at the end of the macro `define_benchmarks!` within module `benches`, then rename `use pallet_foo_verifier::benchmarking::Pallet as FooVerifierBench;` to both `benchmark_metadata` and `dispatch_benchmark` functions.

-At this point you should be able to build the source code, tests and benchmarks without errors; double check this in a single step by submitting command `cargo test --features=runtime-benchmarks` in a terminal.
-In case you encounter any error, fix it before proceeding to the next paragraph.
+At this point you should be able to build the source code, and run tests and benchmarks without errors.
+Double check this in a single step by submitting command `cargo test --features=runtime-benchmarks` in a terminal.
+If you encounter any error(s), fix them before proceeding.